yaozhewei/MLPruning/inference/README.md

 Our sparse kenel is from [Triton](https://github.com/ptillet/triton).
+Please note that our inference code is tested on AWS g4dn.xlarge instance.

 ## Usage